Once a tranquil getaway for Hollywood elite, 10050 Cielo Drive became infamous for the 1969 murders of Sharon Tate and four others.

 Franklin told Architectural Digest, "You can thank John Stamos, Bob Saget and the Olsen twins for this house."

-After learning about 10050 Cielo Drive, the scene of the Tate murders, read about what became of Charles Manson's biological children, then find out more about what happened that crazy summer when Charles Manson crashed with a Beach Boy.
+After learning about 10050 Cielo Drive, Sharon Tate's house that became the scene of the Tate murders, read about what became of Charles Manson's biological children, then find out more about what happened that crazy summer when Charles Manson crashed with a Beach Boy.